10 truths of fundraising: a new frontier

 - Stewardship: The acknowledgment, gratitude, and reporting on gift impact, so next year we can ask again and ask for an even more generous gift

-The strong stock market is a powerful reminder that there is plenty of wealth available for philanthropy for those nonprofits that strategically embrace all four phases.
+The strong stock market is a powerful reminder that there is plenty of wealth available for philanthropy for those nonprofits who strategically embrace all four phases.

 Social distancing necessitates dramatic changes in moving forward in the four phases.
 For as long as we can remember, face-to-face meetings served as the gold standard in fundraising, especially in securing major gifts.
 We now must substitute virtual communication and interactions with commitment, persistence, and especially creativity.